 If you prefer to file in person, you can call their toll-free telephone number 1-800-772-1213 (TTY 1-800-325-0778) between 7 a.m. and 7 p.m., Monday through Friday to make an appointment; or go into your local Social Security Office; or you can start your disability claim immediately.
 There is no need to wait for an appointment if you go to www.ssa.gov/disability and apply online.

 The Social Security website gives you all the information needed to apply for SSDI benefits.
-Once at the website, to the right, you will see a section entitled "Applying for Benefits;" your first step is to click "How to Apply" by selecting this option it will navigate you to a new page.
-This page asks you to follow 4 easy steps to apply online:
+Once at the website you will see a section entitled "Apply for Benefits;" your first step is to click on Apply for Benefits and then click on "How to Apply" - by selecting this option it will navigate you to a new page.

 - Call the toll-free number, 1-800-772-1213.
 Explain that you don't want to use the online appeal process but do want to appeal the decision made in your case.
 Representatives are available Monday through Friday from 7 AM to 7 PM.
 If you are deaf or hard of hearing, call the toll-free "TTY" number, 1-800-325-0778.